seongwonkc/argosyfinal/src/posts/2025-01-29-the-price-of-perfection-koreas-beauty-industry.md

 ---
+title: >-
-title: "The Price of Perfection: A Cultural and Psychological Look at South Korea's Beauty Industry"
+  The Price of Perfection: A Cultural and Psychological Look at South Korea's Beauty Industry
-author: "Saerom Kim and Hannah Ryu"
+author: Saerom Kim and Hannah Ryu
-category: "Interdisciplinary"
+category: Interdisciplinary
-date: "2025-01-29T00:00:00.000Z"
+date: '2025-01-29T00:00:00.000Z'
-layout: "layouts/post.njk"
+layout: layouts/post.njk
 tags:
   - K-Beauty
   - culture
   - psychology
   - beauty standards
   - South Korea
+excerpt: >-
-excerpt: "The world is obsessed with K-Beauty's innovative products and flawless results.
+  The world is obsessed with K-Beauty's innovative products and flawless results.
 But behind the multi-billion dollar industry lies a culture of immense pressure.
-A culture writer and a psychology writer explore the social and mental cost of South Korea's demanding beauty standards."
+A culture writer and a psychology writer explore the social and mental cost of South Korea's demanding beauty standards.
-image:
+image: /assets/images/2025/the-price-of-perfection-koreas-beauty-industry.jpg
-image_credit:
+image_credit: Kamil Kalkan — Unsplash
 ---

 **By Saerom Kim and Hannah Ryu**